• Skip to main content

 7:00am – Sabaah al kheir!
 (Good morning!)

-An early morning swim in the crystal clear azure waters of the Arabian Gulf Sea is an invigorating way to start the day.
-But don’t expect the water to be cold – temperatures range from a very pleasant 25 degrees to a soup-like 34 degrees in summer.
+An early morning swim in the crystal clear azure waters of the Arabian Gulf Sea is an invigorating way to start the day, so after breakfast grab a taxi and make a beeline to Um Suqeim beach.
+Don’t expect the water to be cold – temperatures range from a very pleasant 25 degrees to a soup-like 34 degrees in summer.

 Early morning sees the city’s beaches abuzz with locals and expats making the most of the brilliant weather in Dubai.
 Families take the kids for an energising dip before school and work, while surfers and kite-surfers make the most of the waves and wind on different sections of the beachfront.